MinaTahaei/Android-Project-Phase1/Android_Phase1_Group1/README.md

 ## Android API Level : API 30

-## Designed For and Tested on : Pixel 4 XL, Pixel 3 XL, Pixel 3a XL

-### Setup: Open the Android_Phase1_Group1 folder in Android Studio
+## Setup: Open the Android_Phase1_Group1 (../Android-Project-Phase1/Android_Phase1_Group1) folder in Android Studio

+### Tasks done for this project:
+1) Designing a layout as described in the picture below
+2) Working with Android XML tools and options (Views, Constraints, Linear Responsive Design,...)
+3) Creating clear and precise views

+### Problems that we encountered and solved while doing this project:
+1) Responsive design problems : Creating a layout that works correctly on every phone

 ![Pic_001](https://user-images.githubusercontent.com/35001360/111257610-b1888b00-8630-11eb-9a4e-652bb1bd7fbf.jpg)